Skip to contents

 verbose

-Write the output log to the console (default FALSE)?
+Write the log information from the SLiM run to the console (default FALSE)?

 debug